 Generic Name: vilazodone (Oral route)

-Antidepressants increased the risk of suicidal thinking and behavior in children, adolescents, and young adults in short-term studies of Major Depressive Disorder (MDD) and other psychiatric disorders.
-Short-term studies did not show an increase in the risk of suicidality with antidepressants compared with placebo in adults beyond age 24, and there was a reduction in risk with antidepressants compared with placebo in adults aged 65 or older.
-This risk must be balanced with the clinical need.
-Monitor patients closely for clinical worsening, suicidality, or unusual changes in behavior.
-Vilazodone is not approved for use in pediatric patients .
+Antidepressants increased the risk of suicidal thoughts and behavior in children, adolescents, and young adults in short-term studies.
+These studies did not show an increase in the risk of suicidal thoughts and behavior with antidepressant use in patients over age 24, and there was a reduction in risk with antidepressant use in patients aged 65 or older.
+Monitor patients closely for clinical worsening and for emergence of suicidal thoughts and behaviors.
+Vilazodone hydrochloride is not approved for use in pediatric patients .

 Commonly used brand name(s)